 How did I come to the decision?

 Working freelance is often a classic lure for designers.
 But to me it never appealed.
 I think that’s because at previous points in my life it just wasn’t going to offer me what I wanted.
 What I wanted and needed was to make connections and learn and grow with a team.
-I still want that to a degree, but that is shifting.
+I still want that to a degree, but that is slowly shifting and I feel that in a few years I won't need that.

 I want more freedom.